The Best Open Source Intelligence (OSINT) Tools

 Intelligence Fusion is a leader in open source threat intelligence solutions and has trained hundreds of analysts across the globe in OSINT collection.
 Based on years of experience and success, we've collated the ultimate list of open source intelligence tools and techniques for intelligence and security professionals.

 Open source intelligence, or OSINT, is the collection and analysis of information that is gathered from public or open sources.

-The ultimate list of open source intelligence tools includes resources for background reading, techniques for organising your research and websites that will help you get the best out of search engines;
+We’ve curated the ultimate list of open source intelligence tools, including resources for background reading, techniques for organising your research and websites that will help you get the best out of search engines;

 - The best OSINT websites for background reading

 - Setting up automated alerts using OSINT tools

 - OSINT tools for social media